 In the first chapter of Nehemiah, Nehemiah himself learns of the continued destruction of Jerusalem despite the Israelites being back in the city for many years after their exile to Babylon.
 He begins to mourn, fast, and pray out of the great burden he feels.
 In his prayer, Nehemiah admits the sins of his people and then asks God to grant him favor with King Artaxerxes so that he will let Nehemiah go to Jerusalem and lead the rebuilding of the city.

-Nehemiah's prayer of favor helps us when we need favor from someone in authority over us.
+Nehemiah's prayer of favor helps us when we need mercy from someone in authority over us.

 The Prayer of Jabez - 1 Chronicles 4:10